colette27/colette27.github.io/_posts/2018-05-25-jenkins_quickstart.md

 ````
 3. This will be your new CI pipleline, give your pipleline a name.
 4. Select *Multibranch Pipeline*
-5. Next, select *Add source,* and choose the repository with the new Jenkinsfile you just created.
+5. Next, select *Add source* and choose the repository with the new Jenkinsfile you just created.
 6. Click *Save*

 **You have created a new a CI pipeline in Jenkins.**